 There was a time when Volvo made just a regular old station wagon without the XC cladding, and they sold it with a manual transmission.
 The V70Rs are cool, but typically, they’re high-mileage, expensive and temperamental.
 The bargain-basement V70 with a stick is a great value in a winter car.
 You’ll still want to get those all-season tires off, but these can be great cars that eliminate the weak link of an automatic.

 Adolphus’s wildcard was the Hyundai Genesis 3.8 R-Spec.
-Perfectly fine automobile, but why not release your inner Uncle Buck and drive around in 5,000 pounds of Detroit sheet metal.
+Perfectly fine automobile, but why not release your inner Uncle Buck and drive around in 5,000 pounds of Detroit sheet metal?
 I have a soft spot for anything from an orphaned brand, so any Mercury, Pontiac or Oldsmobile will do.
-Also, two-tone-green leather interior, so I’m calling this a victory.